Go to Departments and Program Offerings

 - Varicella (Chicken Pox): Students who have not had the chicken pox must complete the two-step varicella vaccine prior to completing the first clinical course in order to progress to the second clinical nursing course.
 If a student refuses the vaccine, a waiver must be completed, signed, and filed.

 - Influenza immunization: Each student must submit an influenza immunization, annually, in the fall semester.

 - Hepatitis B: The School of Nursing requires each student to take the Hepatitis B vaccine.
 University Health Services offers the vaccine, or the student may consult a physician or local health department for the vaccination.
 If a student refuses the vaccination series, a waiver form must be completed, signed, and filed.

 - Mantoux Tuberculin Skin Test: The School of Nursing requires each student to have a Mantoux tuberculin skin test annually.
 Students who test positive must meet current CDC guidelines.

 - Drug Testing and Background Checks: All undergraduate students are required to submit to drug testing and a background check prior to beginning clinical experiences and an additional drug screen at the beginning of the senior year.
-Accelerated second degree students must complete a background check prior to admission.
-Graduate students are drug tested and background checked at the beginning of the program.
-Nurse anesthesia students are required to submit to a background check prior to admission.
+Accelerated second-degree students must complete a background check prior to admission.
 Additionally, all students may be tested for cause or clinical affiliation requirements.
 Students are responsible for all costs associated with the background check.
 (See School of Nursing Student Handbook for Substance Abuse Policy and Procedure.)